fbpx

 This itinerary is based in two different locations throughout the course of the week, with 2 nights in Oban and 4 nights on the island of Mull.
 Each of the accommodations offers double and twin rooms, most with en-suite facilities.

-Single rooms
+Single Rooms

 There is no supplement charged to solo travellers, however, you will be required to share a room with another person of the same sex.
-If you require a single room please request this at the time of booking and we will check availability for you.
-A single room supplement of £650 is charged if a single room is available.
-Single supplements are limited and are allocated on a first come first served basis.
+If you request a double room for single occupancy, a supplement of £650 is charged.

 Meals Read More